ehrpg/qstar/docs/character/index.md

 Means of one sort can be traded in for any other.
 [Downtime](/character#downtime-dt) cannot be traded.

-[Credits](/equipment#credits) can never buy Means directly.
-Exchanging [Credits](/equipment#credits) for Means can usually only be done in conjuction with a quest or adventure - this is up to the GM.
+!!! tip "Buying Means"
+    A GM may disallow exchanging [Credits](/equipment#credits-cr) for Means directly.
+Instead, he may require a character or the party to go on a quest or adventure in order to exchange [Credits](/equipment#credits-cr).
+E.g. the party has to find a wealthy trader, or rescue a trader from pirates first, etc.

 <div class="left" markdown="1">